 Users do not like frequent error messages.
 Direct and simplistic error messages are a must.
-Do not endeavour to preach anything to users.
+Do not endeavor to preach anything to users.
 Simply opt for the direct words that will immediately get the message across to users.
 You can disable the button for submission till all fields are filled up and always provide information about specific rules and terms for fields in advance.

 - Poor spacing and alignment issues

-Web design outfits and experts always recommend proper spacing without hasty integration of forms into apps or sites.
+Custom Web design outfits and experts always recommend proper spacing without hasty integration of forms into apps or sites.
 Website forms do not go well on mobile apps.
 Missing fields and erroneous touches are common occurrences as a result.
 Aim for Apple’s 44 by 44 point touch suggestion or even a minimum of 48 by 48dp as recommended by Google.
 This will give you proper spacing and make it easier for mobile app users.

 - Repetition of email or password fields and entries

-Users will definitely feel irritated at the sheer thought of entering in their password and email details all over again.
+Users will definitely feel irritated at the sheer thought of entering their password and email details all over again.
 Do not have a login feature enabled after users complete their signing up formalities.
 The app should be competent enough to record user details after the first login itself.
-Dual validations of passwords should be avoided and ideally replaced with hide/show options that are convenient for users.
+Dual validations of passwords should be avoided and ideally replaced with hiding/show options that are convenient for users.

 - Ugly, unattractive appearance